ratmice/platform-sel4-docs/sel4-core.md

 #.
 All the supported boards must support all configurations.

 #.
-The release must include a way test test the functionality and performance of the components.
+The release must include a way to test the functionality and performance of the components.

 #.
 All the individual tests and benchmarks must be clearly documented as to their purpose.